rusefi/rusefi_documentation/Hellen-128-Mercedes.md

 | J1 | SPI, UART/GPIO | See schematic for details | A,B,C |
 ### rusEFI WBO controller

-Since Narrow band lambda was used in the original ecu, Hellen includes an onboard wideband controller.
-Harness is needed to connect a sensor, these lines are not possible to wire in true the car connector.
+Since a narrow band lambda (O2 sensor) was used in the original ECU, Hellen includes an onboard wideband controller.
+A harness is needed to connect the lambda sensor, these lines are not possible to wire in to the car connector.

 Connection  [Hellen WBO](https://github.com/rusefi/rusefi/wiki/Hellen-WBO)